MasatoDev/boostest/README.md

 ### output

-If `single` is set to `true`, the test data will be output to a single file.
+If `single` is set to `true`, the test data will be output to a single directory.

 ```bash
 project root